4n4ru/CI-PP4-Meal-Planner/README.md

 ### Fonts

 ### Structure
 The page is structured in a user-friendly and easy-to-learn way.
-Upon arriving at the website the user sees ...
-The website consists of ... separate pages:
+Upon arriving at the website the user sees the home page, where the purpose of the site is explained.
+The website consists of 4 separate pages:
+1. Home page
+2. Sample meal plan
+3. Meal planning (only visible to the logged in user)
+4. Contact form

 ### Wireframes